MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/voice-channel-configure-services.md

 1. Open the **Event Grid System Topics** service on the Azure portal.
 1. Create a new Event Grid System Topic, and then on the **Basics** tab, add the following information:
    - **Topic Type**: Azure Communication Services
-   - **Subscription**: Select your Azure subscription.
+   - **Subscription**: Select your subscription.
    - **Resource group**: Select the resource group where your Azure Communication Services resource is located.
-   - **Resource**: Select the Azure Communication Services resource that you want to connect to the customer service application.
+   - **Resource**: Select the Azure Communication Services resource that you want to connect to Dynamics 365 Customer Service.
    - Specify the **Name** in the **System Topic Details** section.
     Learn more at [Create and deploy an Event Grid system topic](/azure/event-grid/create-view-manage-system-topics#create-a-system-topic).